 Tracks and gravel trails tend to cover more scenic terrain, well usually more scenic than the rear of view of cars… Back through history when the roads we use today were tracks for horses, foot soldiers and people walking between towns, the route planners had more pressing issues than finding the most scenic terrain to travel, they often went for valley roads and straight lines – easier for marching on and safer for not getting attacked by bandits and highwaymen.
 Green lanes and tracks often get better views because they often took a route over hills rather than around them.
 Corpse or coffin tracks used to be used for carrying the dead to their final resting place, they often followed less travelled scenic paths (Land owners used to think being on a coffin track brought them good luck for following seasons crop yields).
 Gravel tracks can give a feeling of how things were in times long gone by.
 Canal tow paths and former rail track trails can be a relaxing place to ride, they are also a great opportunity to take in some industrial heritage history.

-Our latest batch of aluminium gravel bikes (3rd generation Malt G2X) were great, they sold faster than any other bikes and got a solid 5 / 5 from our customers.
-However, the next batch are a good few months away, currently looking at October 2021.
-The good news is that we stock some great bikes for some of the worlds best manufacturers, check out our full range of gravel bikes here and framesets here.
+Our latest batch of aluminium gravel bikes (3rd generation Malt G2X) were great, they sold faster out than any other bikes and got a solid 5 / 5 from our customers.
+However!
+They are now BACK! check out our full range of gravel bikes here and framesets here.